rosalindfranklininstitute/cuda-slic/README.md

 ```bash
 pip install cuda-slic
 ```
-`cuda-slic` uses the pycuda which has the following non-python build dependencies:
+`cuda-slic` uses pycuda which has the following non-python build dependencies:
 1. gcc and g++/gcc-c++ on Linux.
 MSVC++ compiler and C++ build-tools on Windows.
 2. the cudatoolkit for linking with `cuda.h`.